-In order to improve humanitarian actors' access to populations affected by the conflict in Sudan, IOM Chad will manage a humanitarian hub in Farchana, which will be operational in January 2024.
+In order to improve humanitarian actors' access to populations affected by the conflict in Sudan, IOM Chad has established a humanitarian hub in Farchana, operational since February 2024.
 This hub will allow IOM to strengthen access in hard-to-reach areas and provide common facilities for humanitarian actors responding to the crisis in Chad and Sudan (Darfur), creating a lifeline for affected populations and serving as a base for staff, IT and other relevant services.
 Similarly, in Sudan, IOM aims at establishing humanitarian hubs in border areas in coordination with other UN agencies, as well as government counterparts to assist internal displaced populations and migrants.

 IOM in Sudan will also continue its implementation of the Rapid Response Fund, a streamlined and flexible grant application and disbursement mechanism to humanitarian actors, including local organizations, operating in the emergency response.
-The RRF will allow for the implementation of lifesaving humanitarian responses to meet acute, emergency humanitarian needs of the most vulnerable populations affected by the clashes.
+The RRF will allow for the implementation of life-saving humanitarian responses to meet acute, emergency humanitarian needs of the most vulnerable populations affected by the clashes.